 Test Anxiety: The Importance of Sleep for Your Brain

 So, let’s say you study really hard on Monday to further prepare before your test on Thursday.
-After your Monday’s study session you are starting to remember a little bit more of the material, and then you sleep 5 and a half hours every night through Thursday.
+After your Monday study session, you are starting to remember a little bit more of the material, and then you sleep 5 and a half hours every night through Thursday.

 During this transference of memory from short-term to long-term, our sleep spindles are actively firing and working to make this happen.
-However, when you get less than six hours of sleep, this can inhibit our sleep spindles and completely stop what you’ve learned from being stored for long term memory usage.
+However, when you get less than six hours of sleep, this can inhibit your sleep spindles and completely stop what you’ve learned from being stored for long-term memory usage.

 Dr. Matthew Wilson, professor at the Massachusetts Institute of Technology, and Dr. John Allan Hobson, professor at Harvard University, performed a study on memory using rats.
 In their study, they found that the rats appeared to be dreaming about something very interesting.
 They were dreaming about the maze that they had been learning to navigate.

-The two researchers had discovered that patterns of the rat’s brain activity were identical to when the rats had ran the maze.
-Even the brain activity from when the rats had been given chocolate flavored sprinkles, for completing the maze, was duplicated in their sleep.
+The two researchers had discovered that patterns of the rat’s brain activity were identical to when the rats had run the maze.
+Even the brain activity from when the rats had been given chocolate-flavored sprinkles (for completing the maze) was duplicated in their sleep.

-Allowing ourselves adequate amounts of sleep each night not only plays a vital role in our overall physical and mental health, but it also helps in eliminating test anxiety; because, of our ability to more easily access studied information due to the fact that it has been transferred to our long-term memories.
+Allowing ourselves adequate amounts of sleep each night not only plays a vital role in our overall physical and mental health but it also helps in eliminating test anxiety.
+This is because of our ability to more easily access studied information due to the fact that it has been transferred to our long-term memories.